pwjazz/sqins/README.md

 [grammar](#grammar) at the end of this section.

 ### SELECT Queries
-SELECT queries in sqins are functions that take an implicit java.sql.Connection and return a `SelectResult[T]` representing the resulting rows.  `SelectResult[T]` is an `Iterable[T]` backed by the ResultSet from the database. the resulting rows.
-The actual class is `SelectResult[T]`.
-Type type of the result is based on what appears in the SELECT clause.
+SELECT queries in sqins are functions that take an implicit `java.sql.Connection` and return a `SelectResult[T]` representing the resulting rows.  `SelectResult[T]` is an `Iterable[T]` backed by the ResultSet from the database.
+Type type of the each result is based on what appears in the SELECT clause.

 Our examples are based on the [mapping shown above](#tables).